RYAN’s – “The Best Coffee Shop in Town”

 “That Ryan been at you, has he, trying something on?
 Just wait till I get hold of him!”

 “No Mum, nothing like that.
 It’s just….I don’t know whether there’s any future for me at the café.”

 “Well, better find something else before you give in your cards, luv.”

 “Don’t worry Mum, I’m doing fine.” said Betty, trying to calm things down.
 “I´m going up for a shower.”

 In bed that night, Betty chewed over what had happened at the café.
 Mum was right of course, Ryan had tried it on.
 But Betty was not surprised, forewarned by Paddy about Ryan’s “wandering hands” and Frances’ sudden departure.
 She was more worried about that afternoon’s visitor.

 The next morning Betty arrived at the usual time, feeling nervous and apprehensive, to be faced with a sign on the door “Closed until further notice”.
-In a way Betty felt relieved when she made her way back to the bus stop.
+In a way Betty felt relieved as she made her way back to the bus stop.